BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: BEVLM for Semantic Distillation

 \colorblock{gray!18}{\textit{\textbf{Research Question 3}: Can we enhance the semantic awareness of BEV representations, and thereby improve driving safety, by distilling commonsense knowledge from LLMs into BEV encoders?}}

 The representation study in~\cref{sec:comparative-study} confirmed that BEV tokens show superior spatial consistency and geometric coherence compared to perspective-view image tokens for enabling better LLM spatial reasoning.
-However, BEV encoders are typically trained solely on dense, task-specific, and precise geometric annotations (\eg, bounding boxes~\cite{li2022bevformer}, map elements~\cite{liao2023maptr}, or ego trajectories~\cite{hu2023planning}).
-This training paradigm limits the BEV encoder's supervision to geometric information, ignoring the broader semantic knowledge and commonsense reasoning essential for safety-critical corner cases.
-Thus, this paradigm is the key bottleneck that prevents a wide adoption of BEV representations for LLMs in autonomous driving, compared to semantically rich 2D visual representations~\cite{sima2023drivelm, shao2024lmdrive, tian2024drivevlm, zhou2025autovla}.
+However, BEV encoders are typically trained solely on dense geometric annotations (\eg, bounding boxes~\cite{li2022bevformer}, map elements~\cite{liao2023maptr}, or ego trajectories~\cite{hu2023planning}), ignoring the broader semantic knowledge and commonsense reasoning essential for safety-critical corner cases.
+This is the key bottleneck that prevents a wide adoption of BEV representations for LLMs, compared to semantically rich 2D visual representations~\cite{sima2023drivelm, shao2024lmdrive, tian2024drivevlm, zhou2025autovla}.

 Therefore, we pioneer the exploration of distilling semantic knowledge from pre-trained LLMs into the BEV encoder.
 By training the BEV encoder using the BEVLM framework to perform high-level visual question answering (VQA)~\cite{antol2015vqa} on safety-related topics, the encoder is \textit{forced} to capture comprehensive, safety-related aspects of the scenario that cannot be covered by geometric supervision alone.
 This novel semantic distillation process yields a semantically-enhanced BEV representation that is universally beneficial for downstream tasks, including improved performance in LLM-based reasoning~\cite{sima2023drivelm} and enhanced planning in end-to-end (E2E) driving systems~\cite{hu2023planning, jiang2023vad}.